ekzyis/algosound/README.md

 First, I am going to make some basic visualization of different algorithms and sonificate them with SuperCollider by using  the network protocol OSC.
 So to say, I will first do what in the end the "compiling" algorithm should do by itself.

-### How to use
+### How to use - Running the application

+In each sketch folder (they are named after algorithms), you can find executables for Windows and Linux (32 and 64-bit).

-For this project, you will need to download Processing and SuperCollider. <br />
+For the sonification you will need to install SuperCollider and evaluate the code in the *.sc-files, also found in the root directory of the sketches.

+### How to use - Compiling

+You want to see the source code and maybe even compile it yourself?
+Read this tutorial and if you still have questions, don't hesitate to contact me =)

 **Processing with oscP5-, supercollider- and controlP5-library** </br >
 The simplest way to obtain Processing is via the official website (download [here](https://processing.org/download/)). <br />